zhoudaquan/ChatAnything/README.md

 > What will it be like to Facetime any imaginary concepts?
+Do you want to see what the LLM-based agent you have been chatting with looks like?
 To animate anything, we integrated current open-source models at hand for an animation application for interactive AI-Agent chatting usage.
+>
+> Assign any agents a visual appearance!
 >
 > To start with, take a look at these incredible faces generated with open-source Civitai models that are to be animated.
 >